Mike Heinlen, Coordinator

 All FWPS traffic safety students may test with us as long as they have successfully passed our traffic safety course and have paid all fines/fees.

 If a previous traffic safety students wants to do their Dept of Licensing testing to get their license, they need to do the following:

 - Have successfully passed our FWPS traffic safety class.

 - After successfully passing the “Knowledge Test”, you will get information on how to schedule your “Skills Test” (on road) to get your license.
 You can view the Skills Test link up above.
-You will have to pay the $50 fee to take the test.

 - Call our office with any additional questions.

 Classes are held at all the 4 Federal Way High Schools, Decatur, Todd Beamer, Federal Way and Thomas Jefferson.
 Most schools have classes on Mondays and Wednesdays “or” Tuesdays and Thursdays depending on the enrollment.
 All after school classes usually run for 2 hours, from approximately 2:20 pm to about 4:20 pm.
 We also have “night” classes available.
 Night classes are held Mondays and Wednesdays from 6:00 pm to 8:00 pm and usually held at Thomas Jefferson High School.